Winged keel

 The winged keel is a sailboat keel layout first fitted on the 12-metre class yacht Australia II, 1983 America's Cup winner.

 Design

 This layout was adopted by Ben Lexcen, designer of Australia II.
-Although Ben Lexcen "had tried the winged keel idea before", there is conjecture that it was computed and designed by a Dutch aerodynamicist at the Wageningen towing tank (Netherlands Ship Model Bassin).
+Although Ben Lexcen "had tried the winged keel idea before", there is conjecture that it was computed and designed by Dutch aerodynamicist Peter van Oossanen at the Wageningen towing tank (Netherlands Ship Model Bassin).

-In May 2024 a detailed article was published by the Journal of Engineering Ethics which came to the conclusion that Lexcen should not have been credited with the invention on the patent application.
+In May 2024 a detailed article co-written by Peter van Oossanen was published by the Journal of Engineering Ethics which came to the conclusion that Lexcen should not have been credited with the invention on the patent application.
 It also claimed that he had not been involved with the design because he had departed from Holland before the prototype work which evolved the winglets was carried out.

 Wings

 The lateral wings of Australia II are of moderate aspect ratio, forming a nearly horizontal foil, the "wing", at the bottom to provide additional effective span, in the same way as the winglets on an aircraft.
 Each wing acts as a winglet, effectively increasing the keel aspect ratio therefore reducing the lift-induced drag.
 Because the yacht is heeled over when sailing upwind, the leeward foil attains more draft, which reduces the loss of efficiency that always occurs under heel.
 The wings were canted downwards at about 20 degrees, in order to promote proper hydrodynamic loading (lift) on each wing when sailing to windward.
 Upwind, it offered 30% less resistance due to side force.